harness/developer-hub/docs/continuous-integration/secure-ci/secure-connect.md

 Currently, Secure Connect for Harness Cloud is behind the feature flag `CI_SECURE_TUNNEL`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

-If you're using Secure Connect with macOS, the feature flag `CI_HOSTED_CONTAINERLESS_OOTB_STEP_ENABLED' is required as well.
+If you're using Secure Connect with macOS, the feature flag `CI_HOSTED_CONTAINERLESS_OOTB_STEP_ENABLED` is required as well.

 :::